 How I Learned the Lesson of Investing in Myself

-In my case, if I quit, I’d be trading my future earnings for a period of time for the prospects that I’d do something better and more valuable by choosing a different path.
+In my case, if I quit, I’d be trading my future earnings for a period of time for the prospect that I’d do something better and more valuable by choosing a different path.

 A Framework for Investing in Yourself